It is important to know, not everyone receives the same size disability check. The amount you receive is based on your average lifetime earnings.

 Social Security Disability benefits come from payments made by working Americans.
 These payments are made in the form of Federal Insurance Contributions Act (FICA) taxes and are withheld from your wages.

-For a more in-depth explanation of the formula the SSA uses to determine benefits amount, visit our website here.
+For a more in-depth explanation of the formula the SSA uses to determine benefits amount, visit our website social security calculation.

-You can also visit the SSA’s website here and use one of the many online calculators they provide.
+You can also visit the SSA’s website social security benefits calculator and use one of the many online calculators they provide.

 Calculating SSI Payments